 The first Mackerel (SS‑204) was laid down by the Electric Boat Co., Groton, Conn., 6 October 1939; launched on 28 September 1940; sponsored by Mrs. William R. [Cora] Furlong, wife of Rear Adm.
 William R. Furlong, Chief of the Bureau of Ordnance; and commissioned on 31 March 1941, Lt.
 John F. Davidson in command.

 Throughout World War II, Mackerel, assigned to Submarine Squadron 1 at New London, Conn., participated in the training and improvement of the Navy's submarine force.
 Designed as an experimental submarine, she provided support services to the Underwater Sound Laboratory and training services to the Submarine and the Prospective Commanding Officers Schools at New London, in addition to training Allied surface vessels and aircraft in antisubmarine warfare.

-At the end of the war, Mackerel was ordered to Boston, where she decommissioned 9 November 1945.
-She was struck from the Navy list 28 November 1945 and sold for scrap, to the North American Smelting Co., Philadelphia, Pa., 24 April 1947.
+At the end of the war, Mackerel was ordered to Boston, where she was decommissioned on 9 November 1945.
+She was stricken from the Navy Register on 28 November 1945 and sold for scrap, to the North American Smelting Co., Philadelphia, Pa., on 24 April 1947.